'One of the great series of British crime fiction' The Times

 From multi-million-copy number one bestseller Mark Billingham comes a twisting, unbearably gripping DI Tom Thorne and Nicola Tanner thriller inspired by a dramatic real-life case.

 How do you catch a killer who is yet to kill?

-Others are less convinced, so once more, Thorne relies on DI Nicola Tanner to help him solve the case, before the culprit starts hunting people.
-It's a journey that brings them face to face with a killer who will tear their lives apart.
+Others are less convinced, so Thorne relies on DI Nicola Tanner to help him solve the case, before the culprit starts hunting people.
+The journey brings them face to face with a killer who will tear their lives apart.

 'A new Mark Billingham is always a treat and The Killing Habit hurls the reader straight into the action.
 Thoroughly enjoyable for being so very real' SUSIE STEINER

 'Mark Billingham on superb form.
 A finely paced and polished procedural, with twists and turns galore and an ending that will chill your soul' CARA HUNTER

 'As ever with Billingham, a rich cast of characters and tense situations are marshalled with panache, leading to a final terrifying encounter' FINANCIAL TIMES

 Mark Billingham has twice won the Theakston's Old Peculier Award for Crime Novel of the Year, and has also won a Sherlock Award for the Best Detective created by a British writer.
 Each of the novels featuring Detective Inspector Tom Thorne has been a Sunday Times bestseller.
 Sleepyhead and Scaredy Cat were made into a hit TV series on Sky 1 starring David Morrissey as Thorne, and a series based on the novels In the Dark and Time of Death was broadcast on BBC1.
 Mark lives in north London with his wife and two children.

 His [Billingham's] storylines of murders that go unseen or unrecognised are chilling and moving, and Tom Thorne is on terrific form — The Times